Showing posts with label Helen Palmer. Show all posts

 The Origin of the Enneagram

-As one of Dr. Claudio Naranjo’s first students when he introduced the system organized as a nine-pointed diagram that he’d learned from Oscar Ichazo, I’ve had a long standing interest in what’s become known as the Western transmission of the Enneagram.
+As one of Dr. Claudio Naranjo’s first students when he introduced the system organized as a nine-pointed diagram that he’d learned from Oscar Ichazo, I’ve had a long-standing interest in what’s become known as the Western transmission of the Enneagram.
 Though I’ve written about it before, recently I’ve become fascinated by competing narratives about its esoteric roots.
 There is really very little difference here from the phenomenon that Harari describes.
-The proponents of particular styles of enneagram work have crafted creation narratives to take their products to the marketplace.
+The proponents of particular styles of Enneagram work have crafted creation narratives to take their products to the marketplace.
 At least one side effect of enlightening mankind is to separate you from your money.

-This brand of histoire de jour is at best self-serving, pieced together from bits and pieces of hearsay evidence, and in some cases, outright fraud.
+This brand of histoire de jour is, at best, self-serving, pieced together from bits and pieces of hearsay evidence, and in some cases, outright fraud.

 Here is a preposterous statement on the first page of Helen Palmer’s website for her Narrative Tradition.